python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/microsoft-store.md

     normally happen.

-    You can change this behavior by searching "Manage app execution aliases" in the Start menu and toggling off "App Installer" for python.exe and python3.exe.
+    You can change this behavior by searching "Manage app execution aliases" in the Start menu and toggling off "App Installer" for python.exe (and for python3.exe do do the same for the `python3` command).

 -   #### You can't specify or easily see the patch version